wonslee/wonslee/README.md

 ✔️ I try to write code that is reusable and readable.
 I see develpment as teamwork.<br>

+✔️ I'm interested in OOP, query optimization, and CI/CD. <br>

 💡 I think every error is meaningful. (including human error)<br><br>